How To Perform Regular WordPress Backup

 Select “Google Drive API” as the API you are using, select “Web browser (JavaScript)” as the place you would be calling the API from, select “User data” as the kind of data you would be accessing, and click What credentials do I need?

 Next, enter a name you choose for your OAuth client.
-Under “Authorized Javasript origins”, enter the URL of the site you want to backup with the updraft.
+Under “Authorized Javascript origins”, enter the URL of the site you want to backup with the updraft.

 To get your authorized redirect URI, switch to the tab where UpdraftPlus is open.
-You would find this in the Google Drive section.
-Copy this URI and paste it in your credential setup page.
+You will find this in the Google Drive section.
+Copy this URI and paste it into your credential setup page.

 After pasting the redirect URI, click Create client ID.